Villiger at St Josephs University

 please don't go top speed.
 I haven't judged circuit tournaments recently, and I have a really difficult time understanding things over zoom.
 It's much easier if you start slower and work up to 200-250 (please nothing over that).
 I'll say clear 2-3 times but after that I'll flow what I can hear and won't look at the doc.

 I expect all competitors to be respectful, know the rules of their format and follow the needed order of the debate.
 I would categorize myself as more of a traditionalist versus progressive.
-I would appreciate all competitors speak loud and clear AND clearly state their contentions.
+I would appreciate all competitors speak slowly, loud and clear AND clearly state their contentions.